wp-plugins/cyclone-slider-2/README.txt

 5. Slideshow Settings

 == Changelog ==

+= 2.7.6 - 2013-11-26 =
+* New.
+Added ability to select multiple images to add as slides
+* Change.
+Refactor code for template javascripts.
+Moved similar code into client.js

 = 2.7.6 - 2013-10-13 =
 * New.
 Added support for YouTube and Vimeo slide types in thumbnails template.